Arlanthir/notes/concepts/WebDesign.md

 3. Weights
    - Stick to about 2, usually normal (400/500) and bold (600/700).
 4. Line-height
+   - Typically around 1.2 for headings and 1.4 for body text.
 5. Headings style (h1, h2, etc)

 ### Color palette